Belle da Costa Greene: Career

 Greene began working at the Princeton University Library in 1902.
 It was during this time that she was trained in cataloging and reference work and developed a knowledge of rare books.
 While working at Princeton, she met Junius Spencer Morgan II, who later introduced her to his financier uncle J. P. Morgan.
 Greene began working as J. P. Morgan's librarian in 1905.

 Greene's first task as a librarian was organizing, cataloging, and shelving Morgan's collection.
 Ada Thurston, an experienced bibliographer, contributed to the effort as Greene's assistant.
 Greene quickly became a gatekeeper for J.P.
 Morgan and those looking to seek his benefit for artistic pursuit.
-In 1906, Edward Curtis sought her approval for his epic project to preserve Native American life.
+In 1906 the photographer and ethnographer Edward S. Curtis sought her approval for his epic project to record Native American life.
 After a favorable reception to his introductory letter and a personal discussion, he was granted access to J.P.
 Morgan himself through Greene.
 Over many years of correspondence, Greene continued to support his masterwork The North American Indian.
 20 volumes through funding from J.P.
 Morgan.

 By 1908, Greene had begun representing Morgan abroad.
 Trusted for her expertise–Greene was an expert in illuminated manuscripts–as well as her prowess in bargaining with dealers, Greene spent millions of dollars buying and selling rare manuscripts, books, and art for Morgan.
 She told Morgan, who was willing to pay any price for important works, that her goal was to make his library "pre-eminent, especially for incunabula, manuscripts, bindings, and the classics".
 In a 1912 profile of Greene, the New York Times referred to her "force of persuasion and intelligence" and recounted her pre-auction purchase of seventeen highly sought after William Caxton books on behalf of the Morgan library.
 She was particularly focused on making rare books accessible to the public, rather than keeping them locked away in the vaults of private collectors.
 She was quite successful in this; for instance, when the Morgan Library became a public institution and she was named its first director in 1924, she celebrated by mounting a series of exhibitions, one of which drew a record 170,000 people.
 In a history of American art auctions, Greene was described as having a "a wild, gay humor", distinguishing her from Morgan's more serious demeanor.